cdl-geneseo/geneseo-dictionary/R/Raftus.md

 # Raftus

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Raftus

 Created by  Lily Nelson on May 05, 2023

 Raftus is a phrase that is used when describing someone or something that is wild and crazy.
 The word is typically referring to something associated with alcohol or college life.